vprnet/live-from-the-fort/README.md

 1. Finally, *share your google spreadsheet* with the email provided in client_email.
 1. You'll also need to `pip install gspread` and `pip install oauth2client`.

+## FOR VUHAUS:

+1. Replace old YouTube links with the URL of the video that you can get from the embed code that YouTube provides.
+1. VuHaus video should be the URL from the embed code that VuHaus provides.

 ##Copyright and License